-At Airbnb, we do not have an engineering operations team, so individual teams are responsible for configuring monitoring and responding to problems for their service.
+At Airbnb, we do not have an engineering operations team (as of 2017), so individual teams are responsible for configuring monitoring and responding to problems for their service.
 We use Datadog to monitor our infrastructure and alert on its health.
 While Datadog works well and provides many features, we had some specific requirements around alerting:

 - Generic alerts need to alert different people depending on the host or role.

 - Alerts definition changes are automated so that the alert stays up to date as our infrastructure changes.

 - Teams have insight into which alerts they are receiving and are able to discuss creating, modifying, or deleting alerts using a standard code-review process.

 - When an alert is triggered, we want to make it easy to determine if it was caused by a recent update and the reason for a threshold being set at a certain value.

 These requirements meant taking alert configuration out of the Datadog UI and into a configuration repository.
 Fortunately, Datadog does provide an API which we could build the tools that we need to easily templatize our alerts based on our infrastructure and track changes to them.

 Interferon is our solution to the alerting requirements we described.
 It uses a Ruby DSL to define alerts and interacts with an alerting system such as Datadog.
 Interferon reads host information from various pluggable sources and make the data about the hosts accessible to the Ruby DSL.
 You can, therefore, write a host source that will dynamically read your infrastructure data (such as querying information from the AWS API) and create alerts based on the various attributes you have available.